algorandfoundation/docs/docs/get-details/technical_faq.md

 - `invalid : program version mismatch: N != M`

-    This happens when you attempt to deploy or update a programs approval and clearstate code with two different versions.
+    This happens when you attempt to deploy or update a programs approval and clear state code with two different versions.
 Check that they both have the same version number.

 # Deciphering Logic errors